burhanaksendir/ReplaceSpacialCharacters/README.md

 # ReplaceSpecialCharacters
-Replace all special characters in a String.
+Replace all special characters in a String using replaceAllMapped method and RegExp.

   Example usage: